Develop your career as a highly sought after environmental engineer

 Aim |

 The catchment is often the unit of landscape at which environmental planning, engineering and management takes place.
 Understanding the intra and inter-field hydrological and hydraulic processes and factors affecting these operating on hillsides and in channels is essential to ensure the delivery of ecosystem goods and services, including the provision, regulation and protection of natural resources such as water, land and soil.
-The aim of this module is through applying the source, pathway, receptor approach to improve understanding of the drivers of catchment hydrological processes with regard to water quantity and quality, and how these can be managed through engineering practices including drainage, irrigation and soil erosion control. |
+The aim of this module is through applying the source, pathway, receptor approach improves understanding of the drivers of catchment hydrological processes with regard to water quantity and quality, and how these can be managed through engineering practices including drainage, irrigation and soil erosion control. |

 Syllabus |